vincetoby/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 *
 * 2-strchr.c: a function that locates a character in a string and returns a pointer to the first occurrence of the character c in the string s, or NULL if the character is not found.
 * 3-strspn.c: a function that gets the length of a prefix substring and returns the number of bytes in the initial segment of s which consist only of bytes from accept
+* 4-strpbrk.c: This  function locates the first occurrence in the string s of any of the bytes in the string accept Returns a pointer to the byte in s that matches one of the bytes in accept, or NULL if no such byte is found

+*